 Employers should begin pulling data for exempt workers who are earning below the new threshold.
 Current BeyondPay clients can do so by running a Base Compensation Report.

 Now is also an important time to review FLSA job duty thresholds.
 It’s important to remember that classification is not based on just salary level, but the white-collar exemption rules too.
 If you’re struggling to navigate the new rule, schedule a consultation for Managed HR services to see what a life-line to HR can do for your organization.

 As always, current clients should reach out to the dedicated representatives through firstname.lastname@example.org to help navigate any lingering questions for the new threshold.

 After the new year, New Jersey will be joining New York in a ban against asking for salary history during the application process.
 Lt.
 Governor Sheila Oliver signed into law the prohibition of employers requesting or relying on a job application's wage, salary...

 ‘Background check’ is starting to feel like a buzzword in business – so do they really matter?
 What are their legal ramifications and how do you even get started?
 Basically, an employment background check reviews a candidate’s record.
 Screening requirements differ...

 On February 19, 2019, Gov. Phil Murphy signed Assembly Bill 3975 to expand New Jersey’s Paid Family Leave program making it one of the most generous in the country.
-The bill will take effect July 2020 when paid leave will double from 6 to 12 weeks and intermittent...
+The bill will take effect in July 2020 when paid leave will double from 6 to 12 weeks and...